sagelabs/standards/javascript/ecmascript-2015/use-updates-to-function-syntax-to-create-more-expressive-functions.md

 ## Assessment Requirements
 In order to fully cover this standard, a performance must be recording for each of the following objectives:

-- Objectives
+- Use Arrow Functions
-- Go
+- Use Generator Functions
-- Here
+- Use parameter defaults
+- Use the rest operator `...` to capture additional parameters